NickHeap2/vscode-ant/README.md

 # Ant Target Runner for Visual Studio Code

-An ant extension that parses build.xml in the root directory (but you can conifgure it to look eleswhere) and allows you to easily run the targets or reveal their definitions.
+An ant extension that parses build.xml in the root directory (but you can configure it to look elsewhere) and allows you to easily run the targets or reveal their definitions.
 Ant build output can be colorized, environment variables can be set and targets can be automatically run on changes in the file system.

 ## Features

 - Bundled Ant 1.10.7 with a windows colour library by Dennis Lang (http://landenlabs.com/android/ant-color-logger/index.html).
-- Searches for build.xml in the root directory (but you can configure it to look eleswhere) on startup and loads the targets ready to run.
+- Searches for build.xml in the root directory (but you can configure it to look elsewhere) on startup and loads the targets ready to run.
 - Supports multi-folder workspaces by scanning each folder in turn looking for build files.
 - The targets and their dependencies are visualised in a treeview and can be run from the toolbar or the context menu option.
 - Dependencies of dependencies are shown recursively to give a full picture of what will be run and in which order.
 - Targets can be sorted as they appear in the file or in alphabetical order.
+- NOTE: this version now uses the ant executable to parse the build file by default so that it can resolve imports.
+To revert to previous behaviour set `ant.useAntForParsing` to false.

 ![It works like this](/resources/demo.gif "It works like this")